 Bone Broth Alongside Paleo Diet

 The Paleo Diet is another popular weight loss plan that focuses on eating whole, unprocessed foods (7).
 Bone broth is a great source of nutrients for people following this diet.
-You’ll have to make your own bone broth or purchase it from a Paleo-friendly source, as most store-bought brands contain additives that are not allowed on the diet.
+You’ll have to make your own bone broth or purchase it from a Paleo-friendly source, as many store-bought brands contain additives that are not allowed on the diet.

 Bone Broth Alongside Resistance Training